 RightsTech Women does this by working to increase the level of awareness of and interest in STEM among girls and women.
-We inspire and support girls and women to study and work in STEM by organizing hands-on tech training, providing a network of mentors and like-minded people, and by promoting good practices and role models.
+It inspires and support girls and women to study and work in STEM by organizing hands-on tech training, providing a network of mentors and change advocates, and by promoting good practices and role models.

-Our pillars of work include (1) research and data visualization, (2) data-driven advocacy & human rights training, and (3) technology capacity building.
+RTW’s three pillars of work include (1) research and data visualization, (2) advocacy and human rights education and training, and (3) STEM capacity building.

 We make a bridge between the fields of human rights and STEM, for the benefit of both.
 RightsTech Women is a Swiss association legally based in Geneva.
 In 2019 alone, with our partners, we trained more than 400 girls in the Geneva area on robotics, programming and human rights.
+From 2020-2022, RightsTech Women developed with partners and offered trainings online and in-person to girls and women around the world in Python programming, and in analyzing satellite data to understand climate change.
 With support, we can expand and scale up our activities.

 RightsTech Women’s innovative approach has earned the global recognition by the 2020 International Telecommunications Union’s Equals in Tech Awards, as a Finalist in the category of Leadership in Technology.